sethvincent/development-environments-for-beginners/manuscript/javascript.md

 express new-app
 ~~~~~~~~

 This will generate a bunch of files for you.
+I won't go into the details of what's created, but it's good to know express has this functionality available.

+### Extended example

 ## Resources